akka/akka/akka-docs/intro/getting-started-first-scala.rst

 - ``akka-slf4j-1.1.jar`` -- SLF4J Event Handler Listener
 - ``akka-testkit-1.1.jar`` -- Toolkit for testing Actors

 We also have Akka Modules containing add-on modules outside the core of Akka.
-You can download the Akka Modules distribution from TODO.
+You can download the Akka Modules distribution from `<http://akka.io/downloads/>`_.
 It contains Akka core as well.
 We will not be needing any modules there today, but for your information the module JARs are these:

 - ``akka-kernel-1.1.jar`` -- Akka microkernel for running a bare-bones mini application server (embeds Jetty etc.)
 - ``akka-amqp-1.1.jar`` -- AMQP integration